isabelc/Organized-Docs/readme.txt

 8. Back-end Docs Admin screen

 == Changelog ==

+= 2.3.2 =
+* New - Added support for author to Docs post type.
+* Maintenance - Updated microdata with new schema.org guidelines for TechArticle.

 = 2.3.1 =
 * Maintenance - Fixed a PHP warning for undeclared variable.